 - Liabilities are probable future economic losses resulting from present obligations to transfer assets or provide services in the future as a result of past transactions or events.

 - Losses are reductions in equity (net assets) resulting from all business transactions, events, and circumstances affecting a business during a period, except those resulting from expenses or distributions to owners.

 - Revenues are the inflows or enhancements of a business’s assets or the settlement of its liabilities during a period resulting from the delivery or production of goods, the rendering of services, or other activities that constitute the business’s ongoing central operations.

 How Do I Write a Financial Plan for My Business?

 Business planning or forecasting is a look at your company from today to the future.
-The financials in a business plan are not calculated in the same way that the details in your accounting reports are.
+The financials in a business plan are not calculated the same way as the details in your accounting reports.

 The financial section of your business plan serves two purposes.
 For starters, potential investors, venture capitalists, angel investors, and anyone else with a financial stake in your company will require this information.

-The second, and arguably most important, the purpose of your business plan’s financial section is for your own benefit, so you understand how to forecast how your business will perform.
+The second and arguably most important purpose of your business plan’s financial section is for your benefit so you understand how to forecast your business’s performance.

 You should create spreadsheet blocks that include one for unit sales, one for pricing, and a third for calculating the cost of sales by multiplying units by unit cost.
 Because you want to calculate the gross margin, you include the cost of sales in your sales forecast.
 The gross margin is the difference between sales and the cost of sales.